gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 A: No. Lasso is aimed at regularizing models that have coefficients such as OLS or Logit, CART is not such a model.
 CART does variable selection as it may not include variables that could contribute very little to improving fit.

+>**Q: The Variable importance plot for the CART has small values for variables that are not in the tree shown.
+How is it possible?**

+A: Well, that was not clear for us either until we read the `caret` package [documentation](documentation), which says "Recursive Partitioning: The reduction in the loss function (e.g. mean squared error) attributed to each variable at each split is tabulated and the sum is returned.
+Also, since there may be candidate variables that are important but are not used in a split, the top competing variables are also tabulated at each split.
+This can be turned off using the maxcompete argument in rpart.control."
+This is indeed the case, the R code has a comment at the end showing it.

 ## Chapter 16
 >**Q: Could trees built in the random forest biased (compared to CART)?**